nicofdga/DZ-FaceDetailer/README.md

 ## Features

-- Face detection using Mediapipe and YOLOv8n.
+- Face detection using Mediapipe.
 - Face mask generation for detected faces.
 - Latent/sample mapping to generated masks for face manipulation.
-- Generate new faces using Stable Diffusion AI.
+- Generate new faces using Stable Diffusion.
 - Replace faces using LoRa or embeddings etc.

 ## Installation